-

 Thanks to our digital platform, you benefit from:

-• Simplified submission of your samples
+• A simplified submission of your samples

 • Real-time monitoring of your analyses